justinsoon/Starship/Menu Tools/readme.md

   - customize key used by change the keycode. get you val from https://keycode.info/

 ## Macros
-* When getting an item instead of clicking the modifier button make a macro [OLD METHOD - By Script press F4]
+* When getting an item instead of clicking the modifier button make a macro [OLD METHOD - By Script press Alt + 1]
   - Ctrl + L -> End -> '/modifiers' -> Enter
   - make sure to open the item page
 * When opening a merchant and checking all categories [OLD METHOD - By Script press ALT + W]